For much of last century, in the days before genetic research, kiwi were classified according to their body structure.

 Delving into kiwi DNA

-Genetic research in the 1980s changed this.
+Genetic research in the 1980s changed all this.
 It allowed kiwi DNA (deoxyribonucleic acid) to be studied.
 DNA contains the genetic instructions used in the development and functioning of all known living organisms.

 The five species